Guide to sightseeing and attractions what to do in the city of Liege, Belgium

 Is Liege worth visiting?

 Absolutely!
-There are a surprising number of things to do in Liege, Belgium, which makes it one of the best day trips you can take from Brussels!
+There are many things to do in Liege, Belgium, making it one of the best day trips you can take from Brussels!

 Where is Liege, Belgium?